 - Big round numbers – prices ending in 00,000, or 0000.

 - Fibonacci retracements.

 2. You DON’T Need To Analyse Pins That Form At S & D Zones

 Analysing the architecture of a pin should be the norm FOR ALL PINS, whether they form at support and resistance levels, fib retracements, or any other technical point worth its salt.
 However, there’s one exception to this…

 Supply and demand zones.

-REMEMBER: watch for a big candlestick.
-Big candles = strong momentum = banks placing trades.
-If a pin has developed from a big candle on a lower timeframe, it’s more than likely because the banks are placing trades.
-Cross check that with some other points of confluence – S & R, for example – and you probably have a good trade on your hands.
+Big candles translate to potent momentum, and that screams ‘banks placing trades.’
+If a pin has formed from a big candle on a lower timeframe, odds are, it’s ’cause the banks are setting their trades.
+Double-check that with a couple more points of confluence – S & R, for instance – and you’re likely looking at a stellar trade in the making.